Owzaa/Kartoza-Assessment-New/README.md

-# Kartoza-Assessment-New
+# Kartoza-Assess
-# Olwethu Theo Nyondo
+# User-Location Application

 		HOW TO INSTALL & RUN THIS APPLICATION